sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/01-Basic-ERC-20-Token-Transfers/03-Substrate-EVM-example.md

 ---

 :::info
-In the following example, we will use the `TESTNET` environment to perform a cross-chain ERC-20 transfer with the Goerli Phala `gPHA` token.
+In the following example, we will use the `TESTNET` environment to perform a cross-chain ERC-20 transfer with 0.5 Goerli Phala `gPHA` tokens.
 The transfer will be initiated on the Substrate-side via the Rococo-Phala testnet and received on the EVM-side via the Goerli Ethereum testnet.
 :::

 ### EVM-to-Substrate Token Transfer Example